Craig Anderson (ice hockey)

-Craig Peter Anderson (born May 21, 1981) is an American professional ice hockey goaltender for the Buffalo Sabres of the National Hockey League (NHL).
-He has previously played with the Chicago Blackhawks, Florida Panthers, Colorado Avalanche, Ottawa Senators, and Washington Capitals.
-Internationally, Anderson has represented the United States on multiple occasions.
-At 41 years of age, he is the oldest active player in the NHL, and the last to have been originally drafted in the 1990s.
-He is one of the only 39 NHL goaltenders to have won over 300 games in their career.
+Craig Peter Anderson (born May 21, 1981) is an American former professional ice hockey goaltender.
+He played for the Chicago Blackhawks, Florida Panthers, Colorado Avalanche, Ottawa Senators, Washington Capitals, and Buffalo Sabres, with the Senators being his longest-tenured team.
+Internationally, Anderson represented the United States on multiple occasions.
+He is one of 40 NHL goaltenders to have won over 300 games in their career.

 Playing career

 Early career

 As a youth, Anderson played in the 1994 and 1995 Quebec International Pee-Wee Hockey Tournaments with the Chicago Freeze a junior ice hockey team from Chicago.

 Guelph Storm

 Anderson finished the 1998–99 season with the Guelph Storm of the Ontario Hockey League (OHL), where he served as a backup to Chris Madden.
 In 21 games with the Storm, Anderson went 12–5–1 with a 3.10 GAA, helping the Storm reach the playoffs.
 In three playoff games for Guelph, Anderson went 0–2 with a 4.74 GAA.
 After the season, Anderson was drafted by the Calgary Flames in the third round, 77th overall, in the 1999 NHL Entry Draft.

 He returned to the Storm for the 1999–2000 season, where he split the goaltending duties with Madden once again.
 In 38 games, Anderson had a 12–17–5 record with a 3.59 GAA.
 The Storm reached the playoffs, and in three games, Anderson went 0–1 with a 2.73 GAA and a .931 save percentage.

 In 2000–01, Anderson became the starter for the Storm, as he appeared in 59 games, earning a record of 30–19–9 with a 2.63 GAA along with a .918 save percentage to win the OHL Goaltender of the Year award.
 In the playoffs, Anderson and the Storm struggled, as he went 0–4 with 4.25 GAA as Guelph was swept in the first round.
 Anderson then re-entered the NHL Entry Draft for 2001, as he failed to sign a contract with the Calgary Flames, who drafted him in 1999.
 The Chicago Blackhawks drafted Anderson in the third round, 73rd overall.

 During his tenure with Guelph, Anderson was known as Craig Andersson.
 In an interview with Sportsnet in 2011, Anderson admitted he added an extra s to his surname following a tournament in Sweden, in which he said was to serve as a memento to his time in the country.

 Upon being drafted by the Calgary Flames in 1999, he was recognized in the team's official records as Craig Andersson, despite the fact it wasn't actually his legal surname.
 Anderson was forced to abandon the practice of using the extra letter upon signing his first professional contract with the Chicago Blackhawks.